cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 1. Developers who are quickly iterating on their changes and don't really care about keeping consistent versioning of Bosh Release, BOSH CLI takes care of all versioning details for them and prevents others from seeing all the work-in-progress releases.
 2. SREs who are actually building releases for production use and want them to be consistently versioned and source controlled.

-# BOSH Deployments
+# BOSH Deployments #

-## Steps of a Deployment
+## Steps of a Deployment ##

-Here are the steps that take place in a BOSH deployment.
+When you do a deploy using BOSH the following sequence of steps occur:

 1. Preparing deployment
-    1. binding deployment - Creates an entry in the Director's database for the deployment if it doesn't exist.
+    * binding deployment - Creates an entry in the Director's database for the deployment if it doesn't exist.
-    1. binding release - Makes sure the release specified in deployment configuration exists then locks it from being deleted.
+    * binding release - Makes sure the release specified in deployment configuration exists then locks it from being deleted.
-    1. binding existing deployment - Takes existing VMs and sets them up to be used for the deployment.
+    * binding existing deployment - Takes existing VMs and sets them up to be used for the deployment.
-    1. binding resource pools - Gives idle VMs network reservations.
+    * binding resource pools - Gives idle VMs network reservations.
-    1. binding stemcells - Makes sure the stemcell specified has been uploaded and then locks it from being deleted.
+    * binding stemcells - Makes sure the stemcell specified has been uploaded and then locks it from being deleted.
-    1. binding templates - Sets up internal data objects to track packages and their pre-reqs for installation.
+    * binding templates - Sets up internal data objects to track packages and their pre-reqs for installation.
-    1. binding unallocated VMs - For each job instance required it determines whether a VM running the instance already exists and assigns one if not.
+    * binding unallocated VMs - For each job instance required it determines whether a VM running the instance already exists and assigns one if not.
-    1. binding instance networks - Reserves networks for each VM that doesn't have one.
+    * binding instance networks - Reserves networks for each VM that doesn't have one.
 1. Compiling packages - Calculates all packages and their dependencies that need to be compiled.
 It then begins compiling the packages and storing their output in the blobstore.
 The number of `workers` specified in the deployment configuration determines how many VMs can be created at once for compiling.
 1. Preparing DNS - Creates DNS entry if it doesn't exist.
 1. Creating bound missing VMs - Creates new VMs, deletes extra/oudated/idle VMs.